What You Don’t Know About Beeswax Processing, But Really Ought To

 I shared it with family and friends, and bragged about my skills.
 Even started to reduce my hatred towards my student loans, after all, the education did come in handy for making these kinds of products.

 Then I ordered more raw ingredients and made another batch.
 This one looked a little different.
 I was worried.
 Were the first batches a result of a glitch?
 A mistake I couldn’t repeat?
+I re-read my notes and double checked my numbers.
 Something must have been wrong.
 I applied it anyway, and to my relief, the amazing soft feel of my new personal face cream was still there.
 The cream just looked a little different.

 My scientific mind went to overdrive to figure out what happened.
 I made another batch, and another, and another.
 I shared with family and friends, most of whom didn’t notice the color, the change in aroma, the other slight inconsistencies.
 But a few did.